wuxxin/welltrack/dev/development.md

 #### Playwright GUI Testing and Verification of Welltrack

-- run `make docs` to build all site files, `make test` to run integrated tests
+- run `make test` creates a sample data file under `build/tests/sample-data.json`, starts the dev_server and runs all integrated playwright tests in `tests/`
-- run `mkdir -p build/tests/; source .venv/bin/activate && scripts/create-sample-data.py build/tests/sample-data.json` to  to create `build/tests/sample-data.json`
-- run pytest-playwright tests withhin `source .venv/bin/activate`
-- run the dev server `dev_serve.py` for serving files of the build with `source .venv/bin/activate && python scripts/dev_serve.py -d build/site 8443 > dev_server.log 2>&1 &`
+- to run the dev server manually, run `source .venv/bin/activate && python scripts/dev_serve.py -d build/site 8443 > dev_server.log 2>&1 &`
-- playwright testing should be alway done on a virtual screen size in portrait mode (mobile) of 1080 x 1920.
+- for specific playwright gui testing run `mkdir -p build/tests/output; source .venv/bin/activate pytest --device "Pixel 7" --screenshot on --video retain-on-failure --output build/tests/output` and the testfilename.

 - In Playwright, to check if a modal has been hidden (i.e., has the 'hidden' class), use expect(locator).to_be_hidden() instead of wait_for_selector('.hidden'), as the latter will time out waiting for a hidden element to become visible.
 - In Playwright, element selectors like page.get_by_title() are case-sensitive and must exactly match the attribute value in the HTML.
 - For single-page applications, Playwright scripts should avoid using page.reload() after navigation clicks, as this can reset the application state and cause tests to fail.
 The expect function's built-in wait is sufficient to handle asynchronous rendering.
 - When using Playwright to test features that are not initially visible on the page (e.g., at the bottom of a long scroll), use page.screenshot({ full_page: True }) to capture the entire page content for verification.
 - When using Playwright's to_have_class assertion, the argument must be a string or a regular expression, not a lambda function.
 A regular expression like re.compile(r'\bactive\b') can be used to check for the presence of a class.

-- run playwright jules verification with: `source .venv/bin/activate && python jules-scratch/verification/verify_changes.py`.
-- Verification scripts in the jules-scratch directory should not be deleted until after a final submission is successful, for the user for verification and to avoid having to recreate them if further changes are needed,

 ## Python Style & Conventions

 - **Use uv** (the virtual environment and package manager) whenever executing Python commands, including for unit tests.
-- **Use `pyproject.toml`** to add or modify dependencies installed during a task execution.
+- **Use `pyproject.toml`** to add or modify dependencies installed during a task execution. as long as there is no version controlled uv.lock, dont add one to the repository
 - **Use python_dotenv and load_env()** for environment variables.
 - **Follow PEP8**, use type hints, and format with `black`.
 - **Use `pydantic` for data validation**.